ddomin212/savedPromptsDP/gitCopilot/implementace/frontend/fe8.md

+Daniel Dominko:
+---
-ddomin212: do you have any tips for refactoring this react component?
+do you have any tips for refactoring this react component?

+GitHub Copilot:
+---
-GitHub Copilot: Sure, here are some tips for refactoring the `SelectOptions` component:
+Sure, here are some tips for refactoring the `SelectOptions` component:

 1. Destructure the props in the function signature to make the code more concise and readable.
 2. Extract the `select` element into a separate component to reduce the complexity of the `SelectOptions` component.